Data Protection Statement

 5. Google Maps

-Google receives the information that you have called up the corresponding page of our website.
+The Google service provider responsible for your main residence (Google LLC or Google Ireland Limited) receives the information that you have called up the corresponding page of our website.
 The data listed in section 3 will also be transmitted.
 This happens regardless of whether you are logged into a Google user account or not.
 If you are logged in, this information will be directly associated with your account.
 If you do not wish it to be associated with your profile, you must first log out of your account.